-- 9.1 Tender analysis should be completed using criteria determined prior to issue of tender documentation. - 9.2 The 7 Force Commercial Services lead must record the reasons and analysis that led to the acceptance of the best value offer.
-A detailed Contract Award Report (Reg84), approved by the lead stakeholder and all other required signatories, is to be completed for all tenders and STAs above £60,000. - 9.3 The 7 Force Commercial Services lead is empowered to recommend the acceptance of tenders. - 9.4 The Contract is to be signed on behalf of the PCCs and PFCC(s) in accordance with the tables at paragraphs 3.8 and 3.12 above. - 9.5 A minimum period of ten (10) calendar days must be allowed as a standstill period between the notification of an award decision and contract commencement for all over UK higher value contracts.
+- 9.1.Tender analysis should be completed using criteria determined prior to issue of tender documentation. - 9.2.
+The Procurement lead must record the reasons and analysis that led to the acceptance of the best value offer.
+A detailed Contract Award Report, approved by the lead stakeholder, is to be completed for all tenders and STAs above £50,000. - 9.3.
+The Procurement lead is empowered to recommend the acceptance of tenders. - 9.4.
+The Contract is to be signed on behalf of the PCCs and PFCC(s) in accordance with the tables at paragraphs 3.8 and 3.12 above. - 9.5.A minimum period of ten (10) calendar days must be allowed as a standstill period between the notification of an award decision and contract commencement for all over EU value contracts.
 (This period is extended to the next working day when the final day falls on a non-working day).
-Where a Framework Agreement is used and if expediency is required, this requirement can be removed if authorised by a Tier 1 or Tier 2 member of the function
+Where a Framework Agreement is